splunk/observability-workshop/docs/apm/hotrod-trouble.md

     ```
 ---

-## 4. Validating the Hot R.O.D. application in SignalFx
+## 4. Use the breakdown feature to enrich troubleshooting info

 Open the SignalFx UI, and go to you cluster in the Kubernetes Navigator.
 You should see the new Pod being started and containers being deployed.